JorjaFox/library/_source/_recaps/csi/wild-flowers.md

 * Sara doesn't believe death is a 'better' place, because there's no chance to try to heal.

 ## Quotes
-**Grissom** *[Voicemail]* This is Gil Grissom.
+**Grissom:** *[Voicemail]* This is Gil Grissom.
 I'm unable to take your call, please leave a message.
-**Sidle** *[To her phone]* Hello, Gilbert.
+**Sidle:** *[To her phone]* Hello, Gilbert.
 Happy Anniversary.
 I hope you're out there celebrating.
 And it's official, time differences really suck.
 Look, I miss you.
 I'm going to try to call you back later.
 It's been a while, you know, since we really caught up.
 Love you.
 **Russel** *[To his phone]* ... nah, I'm taking good care of myself.
 Matter of fact, I had leftover pizza for breakfast...
 I'm kidding honey! ...
 I know you're needed up there, but I need you down here, too...
 Love you too, sweatheart.
 Bye bye.
-**Sidle** Welcome to the joys of long distance relationships.
+**Sidle:** Welcome to the joys of long distance relationships.
 **Russel** I don't know how you do it...